Gigaspaces/xap-docs/site/content/xap110adm/network-unicast-discovery.markdown

 To change the lookup service listening port use the `com.sun.jini.reggie.initialUnicastDiscoveryPort` system property.
 The default value is the one assigned to the `com.gs.multicast.discoveryPort`.

-- Set the `LOOKUPLOCATORS` system property in `<XAP Root>\bin\setenv.bat/sh` to match the port number you defined (in this case, `host:1234`).
+- Set the `XAP_LOOKUP_LOCATORS` system property in `<XAP Root>\bin\setenv.bat/sh` to match the port number you defined (in this case, `host:1234`).
 That is required if you specify an explicit unicast/locators port, otherwise the service will use the default port if not set explicitly.

 {{%refer%}}
 For more information refer to [com.gs.multicast.discoveryPort system property](./network-lookup-service-configuration.html#Multicast Settings).